getsiddd/HX711/README.md

     You should have received a copy of the GNU General Public License along with this program.
 If not, see <http://www.gnu.org/licenses/>.
+Features of this library and execution code:-
+Can be used with atmega328p arduino,
+Much faster than bodge HX711 library on avr and arduino (need some modifications if you want to use it, you can do it.)
+Have weight lock feature (feature not properly implemented in this version)

+Updates further coming are:-
+matlab code for filter and noise and drift cancellation with c implementations also. load cell graphs. and other enviromental and temperature compensations.